 Chinook Salmon Fishing on the Rogue River with Anglerwest TV

-The Rogue River has been long considered one of Oregon’s true salmon and steelhead fishing hot spots with people coming from around the world to get a shot and these big beautiful fish.
-The Rogue is renowned for larger than life runs of Chinook and steelhead.
-These prime fish, run the river from spring into winter and are among some of the largest of the species to be caught in the state.
+The Rogue River has been long considered one of Oregon’s great salmon and steelhead fishing destinations with people coming from around the world to get a shot and these larger than life fish.
+The Rogue is renowned for decent runs of big Chinook salmon as well as Steelhead.
+These fish, run the river from spring into winter and are among some of the largest of the species to be caught in the state.
 Some of the Chinook salmon that call the Rogue home have rivaled the monster kings that run the Kenai River in Alaska were the world record Chinook was caught weighing in at 97 lbs.
 Chinook in the Rogue have been caught as large as 60lbs and the current former world record Chinook of 71.5 lbs was caught in the Rogue River in 2001.
-This attracts fishing enthusiast as well as several Rogue river fishing guides to the river every year to catch some of the prize trphy class fish.
+This attracts fishing enthusiast as and droves of Rogue river fishing guides to the river every year to catch some of the prize trphy class fish.

 Spring Chinook Salmon